13 Steps: How to Write A Best Selling Book

 Photo by Leah Newhouse from Pexels

-#7 start revising for 30 days
+#7 Start Revising for 30 Days

 Second guess every word.
-Spend time reading your book aloud and noting how it sound, the rhythm, the beat of the words.
+Spend time reading your book aloud and noting how it sounds, the rhythm, the beat of the words.
 Does it flow magically?
 It’s not boring and dull, is it?
 It shouldn’t be.

 Does it sound like music to your ears?